 Dangerous roadways and unsafe crosswalks in San Diego—including poorly maintained streets, potholes, missing signage, and obstructed pedestrian paths—can lead to serious accidents and catastrophic injuries.
-At Hulburt Law Firm, our experienced San Diego personal injury lawyers help victims hold municipalities, property owners, and negligent drivers accountable while pursuing maximum compensation for medical expenses, lost wages, and long-term recovery.
+At Hulburt Law Firm, our experienced San Diego dangerous roadway lawyers help victims hold municipalities, property owners, and negligent drivers accountable while pursuing maximum compensation for medical expenses, lost wages, and long-term recovery.

 Whether the accident involves a car, truck, motorcycle, bicycle, or pedestrian, our team provides dedicated legal guidance to ensure your rights are protected and justice is served.